kristing40/Dog-Party2/README.md

-##This project utilized HTML5, CSS, and responsive design to achieve the finished product.
+##This project utilized HTML5, CSS to create the page and flex-box to achieve responsive design.